altjx/ipwn/README.md

 Introduction
 ===
-Just a random list of tools that you may or may not find useful :)
+Just a random list of tools that you may or may not find helpful during penetration test engagements and just during normal CLI usage.

 Tools
 ===